kiabim/pid-controller-simulator/README.md

 :point_right: 5.
 Once the plant model, simulation time, PID controller parameters, and input signal are specified, the simulator is ready to display the results visually.
 Simply press the simulation button to initiate the process.

-If you wish to make any changes, you can delete and rewrite the respective slots or press the __"CLEAN"__ button to start afresh.
+If you wish to make any changes, you can delete and rewrite the respective slots or press the __"CLEAN"__ button to start fresh.

   </div>
 <p align="center">